-At the same time, this won’t solve the problem if your heating and cooling system is constantly in overdrive.
-If you’re looking for an HVAC contractor, just remember that decreasing energy output doesn’t always require improved equipment.
-Maintaining your ac unit or improving the supporting elements of your home can be just as advantageous.
+At the same time, this won’t solve the problem when your heating and cooling system is constantly in overdrive.
+So, if you’re looking for an HVAC contractor, just remember that decreasing energy output doesn’t always require improved equipment.
+In fact, maintaining your ac unit or improving the supporting elements of your home can be just as advantageous.

 If you take the time to get a quote, you’ll realize that it’s not very expensive and rather simple to install.
 There are no moving parts to deal with and it can be done fairly quickly.
-It’s one of those things that will offer an immediate return, especially for houses built with low quality products.
+It’s also one of those things that provides an immediate return – especially for houses built with low quality products.

 2. Make AC Maintenance a Priority:

-If you want to prevent every kind of potential cost, then hiring an experienced HVAC contractor should be important to you.
-While there are plenty of ways you can avoid disaster on your own, a quality company will ensure your air conditioner is running efficiently and you’re household is safe.
+If you want to prevent every kind of potential cost, hiring an experienced HVAC contractor should be important to you.
+While there are plenty of ways you can avoid disaster on your own, a quality company will always ensure your air conditioner is running efficiently and you’re household is safe.

 Our technicians visit your home every year in the spring to test, inspect, calibrate and clean your equipment.
 During these maintenance calls, our primary focus is to improve the efficiency of your system and restore performance that has been lost over time.

-3. Tinting Your Windows Can Keep the House Cool:
+3. Tinting Windows Cools Off the House.

 Multi-story homes can be difficult to keep cool, especially for rooms located above the garage.
 Doing what you can to reduce the heat that passes through entry ways can make a tremendous difference.
 Although proper sealing is normally our first suggestion, window tinting can be just as effective and a lot cheaper.

-Before you go about tinting your windows, you have to understand that inadequate seals on cheap windows and doors will cost you a lot of money.
+Inadequate seals on cheap windows and doors will cost you a lot of money.
 Older Phoenix homes usually have single-pane glass, which is very inefficient.
 The amount of money it will cost you to upgrade these entry points will be worth it over time.

 When it comes to added cooling methods, ceiling fans can be installed for a minimal cost.
 Like we mentioned before, many Phoenix houses are built with bare minimums.
-In most cases, the wiring is already in the ceiling.
+So, in most cases, the wiring is already in the ceiling.
 You can find a decent $30-50 ceiling fan and install it yourself if you’d like.